evamarik/OpenRefine_Journal_Article_Metadata_EAHIL2024/README.md

      join([cells['ISSN'].value, cells['eISSN'].value], ';')
      ```
      and name the new column `ISSNs`.
-5. **Remove Unnecessary Columns**: Remove columns that are not needed for further analysis.
+5. **Remove and re-order Columns**: Remove all columns that are not needed for further analysis.
    - Click on the dropdown arrow next to the `All` column header.
 Select "Edit columns" > "Re-order / remove columns..."
    - Drag and drop the column headers to remove them.
-6. **Reorder Columns**: Reorder the columns to ensure `journal_info`, `ISSNs`, and `Database` are the primary columns.
-   - In the same menu: Drag and drop the column headers to rearrange them.
+Only keep columns `journal_info`, `ISSNs`, and `Database`, and rearrange them in this order.
-7. **Split Multi-valued Cells**: Split the `ISSNs` column, which contains multiple values, into individual rows using the separator ";".
+6. **Split Multi-valued Cells**: Split the `ISSNs` column, which contains multiple values, into individual rows using the separator ";".
    - Click on the dropdown arrow next to the `ISSNs` column header.
    - Select "Edit cells" > "Split multi-valued cells..." and enter ";" as the separator.
 8. **Fill Down Values**: Fill down values in the `Database` and `journal_info` columns.